Daksh-417/AI-Workspace-Hub/README.md

 ## Support

-For support, email support@aiworkspacehub.com or join our Discord community.
+For support, email support@aiworkspacehub.com or join our Discord community.(NOTE:Not working Currently)

 ## Roadmap